-Confirmation is needed on two major points i.e. identification of the agent (BSE or not) and the origin of the transmission.
-Pending confirmation, the data in this experiment are new to the extent that they show that the exchange by transfusion of (400 ml of) whole blood taken during the incubation period of a sheep infected with the BSE agent can transmit BSE to a healthy sheep.
+The agent at the origin of TSE in this transmission is clearly now BSE in BSE-blood transfused sheep and scrapie in scrapie-blood transfused sheep.
+The data in this experiment are new to the extent that they show that the exchange by transfusion of (400 ml of) whole blood taken during the incubation period of a sheep infected with the BSE agent or with the scrapie agent can transmit TSE to a healthy sheep.
 This ovine model adds to data obtained in mouse and hamster models of scrapie and human TSE.

-As these preliminary data still lack results from the controls and do not confirm the identity of the strain (scrapie or BSE) in both the donor and recipient animals, they can only be considered a tentative evidence of the transmissibility of the BSE agent through blood.
-If confirmed, the result will support already published European Commission (SANCO) SSC, SC MPMD, and EMEA opinions and recommendations on blood safety.
+These results support already published European Commission (SANCO) SSC, SC MPMD, and EMEA opinions and recommendations on blood safety.
 Therefore, although the transmission of infectivity through blood in vCJD urgently needs further study, the data presented in this paper neither justify nor add arguments for the introduction of new methods or approaches to the assessment of blood safety.